Minoan eruption: Archaeology

 Archaeologists developed the Late Bronze Age chronologies of eastern Mediterranean cultures by analyzing design styles of artifacts found in each archaeological layer.
 If the type of artifacts can be accurately assigned, then the layer's position in a chronological order can be determined.
 This is known as sequence dating or seriation.
 In Aegean chronology, however, the frequent exchange of objects and styles enables relative chronology to be compared with the absolute chronology of Egypt, so absolute dates could be determined in the Aegean.

 Since the Minoan eruption has been conclusively placed in late/end Late Minoan IA (LM-IA) in the Crete chronology, late/end Late Helladic I (LH-I) in the mainland chronology, the contention concerns which Egyptian period was contemporaneous with LM-IA and LM-IB.
 Decades of intensive archaeological work and seriation on Crete in the last century had confidently correlated the late LM-IA with Dynasty XVIII in Egypt and the end of LM-IA at the start of Thutmose III.
 Stone vessels discovered in the Shaft Graves in LH-I are also of the New Kingdom type.
-Multiple archaeological sites of Theran pumice workshop used by the local inhabitants are only found in the New Kingdom strata.
+Multiple archaeological sites of Theran pumice workshops used by the local inhabitants are only found in the New Kingdom strata.
 A milk bowl on Santorini used before the volcanic eruption has a New Kingdom pottery style.
 An Egyptian inscription on the Ahmose Tempest Stele recorded an extraordinary cataclysm resembling the Minoan eruption.
 Taken together, the archaeological evidence points to an eruption date after the accession of Ahmose I. The year of accession based on the conventional Egyptian chronology and radiocarbon-based chronology is either 1550 BC and 1570–1544 BC (IntCal04) or 1569–1548 BC (IntCal20).
 The archaeological evidence argues for a Theran eruption date between circa 1550 and 1480 BC.

 Proponents of an earlier date argue that Aegean-Egyptian pottery correlation allows considerable flexibility.
 Several other archaeological interpretations of LM-IA and LM-IB pottery differ from the "traditional" and could be consistent with a much earlier beginning time for LM-IA and LM-IB.
 Pottery synchronisms were also assessed to be less secure before the LM-IIIAI/Amenhotep III period.
-Pumice in workshop and the inscription on the Tempest Stele have been argued to only reflect the lower bound of the eruption age.
+Pumice in workshops and the inscription on the Tempest Stele have been argued to only reflect the lower bound of the eruption age.
 The date of the production of pottery with the Santorini milk bowl style in other regions has not been determined and could pre-date the Minoan eruption.
 The chronology of stone vessel styles during this critical period is lacking.